-- Verify that a child has been abducted. - Ensure the principal, CMT, and all school personnel are aware of the abduction. - CALL 911/police department for assistance. - Contact parent(s)/guardian(s) and report the abduction. - Activate the CMT and decide what additional resources and support will be needed. - Gather information about the abduction, description of the perpetrator, and any vehicle involved.
+- Verify that a child has been abducted. - Ensure the principal, CMT, and all school personnel are aware of the abduction. - CALL 911/the police department for assistance. - Contact affected parent(s)/guardian(s) and report the abduction. - Activate the CMT and decide what additional resources and support will be needed. - Gather information about the abduction, description of the perpetrator, and any vehicle involved. - Obtain information on possible witnesses, friends, and the last person to see the student. - If appropriate, institute SECURE procedures. - Notify [School Division Offices of Security and Communications]. - Check the abducted student's file for any restraining orders or other background information. - Provide the police with a physical description of the student: sex, height, weight, skin color, eye color, clothing, backpack, etc., if known.